 What is Chedi Dynasty?

-The Chedi Dynasty is an another name of the Kalachuri Dynasty of Tripuri.
+The Chedi Dynasty is another name for the Kalachuri Dynasty of Tripuri.

 Who is the last ruler of Kalachuri Dynasty?